HackFosterCareLA/SalesForce/README.md

 # Salesforce Foster Parent Recruiting and Onboarding Portal
-This is an example of a Salesforce Community that can be used to optimize the experience for prospective and in-process Foster Parents resulting in an increased pipeline of candidate families and higher rentention rates during the onboarding process.
+This is an example of a Salesforce Community that can be used to optimize the experience for prospective and in-process Foster Parents resulting in an increased pipeline of candidate families and higher retention rates during the onboarding process.

 The live prototype is here: https://vlocityps10-153bf76670b-156eab4cda9.force.com/hackfostercare/s/

 A high percentage of prospective Foster Parents drop out of the process for various reasons due to the current low-tech / low-touch approach that that relies on overworked case workers to manage the process manually via phone calls and paper forms.
 This process can be automated, and the application experience can be streamlined by engaging the prospective Foster Parents via an online portal.
-Frustration during the aquisition and onboarding of Foster Parents comes largely from a lack of understanding of the process and poor communication and responsiveness from the agencies.
+Frustration during the acquisition and onboarding of Foster Parents comes largely from a lack of understanding of the process and poor communication and responsiveness from the agencies.

 This portal presumes the prospective Foster Parent has already been targeted via a digital marketing campaign tool (e.g.